Lester Sumrall: Life and career

 In 1957, Sumrall established the Lester Sumrall Evangelistic Association.
 He would also found World Harvest Bible College (now Indiana Christian University) and World Harvest Magazine.
-In 1963, Sumrall moved to South Bend, Indiana, to pastor Christian Center Cathedral of Praise (now Christian Center Church).
+In 1963 Sumrall moved to South Bend, Indiana to pastor Christian Center Cathedral of Praise (now Christian Center Church).
 It was around this time that he withdrew from the Assemblies of God denomination.

-In 1968, Sumrall began what would become World Harvest Missionary Evangelism (WHME-FM)l.
+In 1968, Sumrall began what would become World Harvest Missionary Evangelism (WHME-FM).
 Sumrall has been called the "father of Christian television".
 From 1972 to 1997, he acquired television stations throughout the United States as part of World Harvest Television (also known as LeSEA Broadcasting).
 In 1987, Sumrall established a humanitarian aid organization, LeSEA Global Feed the Hungry.